Probate Fee Increase Scrapped by Government | Curtis Parkinson %

 Continued Probate Registry Delays

-Whilst it’s clear the application process has improved in recent weeks; the situation is far from perfect.
+While it’s clear the application process has improved in recent weeks, the situation is far from perfect.

-Applications continue to be dealt with in date order, starting with the oldest first but we are still experiencing delays of between 6-8 weeks for a service that would usually take only two.
+Applications continue to be dealt with in date order, starting with the oldest first.
+However, we are still experiencing delays of 6-8 weeks for a service that usually takes only two.

 Our Advice

-If you have been affected by probate registry delays or need advice or further information about the process of applying for probate, please contact us.
+If you have been affected by probate registry delays or need advice or further information, please contact us.
 We’re here to help.

 Please note that all views, comments or opinions expressed are for information only and do not constitute and should not be interpreted as being comprehensive or as giving legal advice.
 No one should seek to rely or act upon, or refrain from acting upon, the views, comments or opinions expressed herein without first obtaining specialist, professional or independent advice.
 While every effort has been made to ensure accuracy, Curtis Parkinson cannot be held liable for any errors, omissions or inaccuracies.